Opportunities in Government Data Science

 - Improve defense systems and protect soldiers on the ground

-To do this, they’ll have to sort through a complex mix of information management, storage and security systems.
-They’ll have to collect, process and analyze an enormous volume of data from a staggering variety of sources.
-And they’ll have to do it as soon as possible.
+To do this, they sort through a mix of information management, storage and security systems.
+They collect, process and analyze a large amount of data from a variety of sources.

 Taking the Initiative